pablo-meier/Pablog/posts/2018-05-11-clowning-on-elon-musk.md

 problem.
-Statements that were benign and agreed-upon ("Nazis are bad people," "police shooting unarmed people is wrong," "the President should be transparent about their finances and shouldn't profit from the policies they enact") are recently _divisive_, and I believe this is in part due to algorithms and products that [are explicitly designed to extract dollars from our attention.][9]
+Statements that were benign and agreed-upon ("Nazis are bad people," "police shooting unarmed people is wrong," "the President should be transparent about their finances and shouldn't profit from the policies they enact") are recently, weirdly, _divisive_, and I believe this is in part due to algorithms and products that [are explicitly designed to extract dollars from our attention.][9]
 It doesn't have to be this way.

 But.

-We also can't _fix_ any of the above without identifying where it comes from.
+We also can't _fix_ any of the above without identifying its causes and symptoms.
 If our attention and compassion are being strip-mined for profit, who's calling those shots?
 Who decides that money is worth the downgrade of society?
-While many systematic problems can't be assigned to mere individuals, you also can't assign them to _nobody_ or their choices.
+While many systematic problems can't be blamed on mere individuals, you also can't assign them to _nobody_ or their choices.

-So I might as in here, write a character portrait of certain prominent figures whose roles in the above need to be better-understood.<sup id="place1"><a href="#footnote1">1</a></sup> I spend a lot of energy being grumpy and goddammit, if you're reading this, you're invited to see why.
+So I might occasionally write a character portrait of certain prominent figures whose roles in the above, I feel, need to be better-understood.<sup id="place1"><a href="#footnote1">1</a></sup>
+It's not the powerless or the poor who create and uphold systems which keep the powerless and poor in place.

-Today let me tell you what I think about Elon Musk.
+I spend a lot of energy being grumpy and goddammit, if you're reading this, you're invited to see why.
+Today let me tell you a bunch of things about Elon Musk.

 ### Why he's celebrated

-It's easy to see why: Elon is the public face behind a number of companies that look like they're paving the way for the science-fiction future we were promised.
-"Where's my flying car?!" is answered by the companies he's creating:
+It's easy to see why: Elon is the public face behind a number of companies that look like they're paving the way for the science-fiction future we dream of.
-[SpaceX][10] (rockets and space travel), [Tesla][11] (named after the [folk geek hero][4], cars of the future!) and [The Boring Company][12] (kill traffic with high-speed pneumatic tunnels!).
+"Where's my flying car?!" for his admirers is answered by the companies he's creating: [SpaceX][10] (rockets and space travel), [Tesla][11] (named after the [folk geek hero][4], cars of the future!) and [The Boring Company][12] (kill traffic with high-speed pneumatic tunnels!).

 His personal brand is one of effervescent nerd-humor: he wanted to sell a flamethrower, wasn't allowed to, so he sells it as ["not a flamethrower."][5]